Moshe Yess - Jewish Composer, Recording Artist & Performer

 Megama Albums

 This album featured Moshe Yess's iconic #1 hit song "My Zaidy" that you can find in just about any Chabad Bentcher booklet.
 This song is such a staple that it has become as common at a Shabbos table as Gefilte fish.
-Many others fan favorites were on this album such as "I'm a Jew", "Coming Home, "Dollar Bill", "Prayer Book Blues", "That's My Boy", to name a few.
+My Zaidy was covered countless times either by live concerts or on a record by many artists including but not limited to Avraham Fried, Mordechai Ben David, Dudu Fisher, Ari Goldwag, Shulem Lemmer, Rabbi Sholomo Katz, Tali Yess and many more, too numerous to name.
+Many other tracks on Megama Volume 1 were fan favorite songs.
+This album includes other hits such as "I'm a Jew", "Coming Home, "Dollar Bill", "Prayer Book Blues", "That's My Boy", to name a few.

-Another highly popular, catchy and meningful hit song from this album includes "Jewish Child".
-This song was appreciated by many and covered by sevearal mainstream Jewish artists including Baruch Levine (Off The Record produced by Doni Gross), Moshe Yess's son Tali Yess (produced by NY Productions), and most recently, a collaboration between Yaakov Shwekey, 8th Day, and Tali Yess on Yaakov Shwekey's latest EP titled Dor Tzame L'Or (Produced by Bentzi Marcus of 8th Day).
+Another highly popular, catchy and meaningful hit song from this album is called "Jewish Child" and it spoke to generations of Jews trying to find their way and their place to fit within the Jewish people.
+This song was appreciated by many and covered by several mainstream Jewish artists including Baruch Levine (Off The Record produced by Doni Gross), Moshe Yess's son Tali Yess (produced by NY Productions), and most recently, a collaboration between Yaakov Shwekey, 8th Day, and Tali Yess on Yaakov Shwekey's latest EP titled Dor Tzame L'Or (Produced by Bentzi Marcus of 8th Day).

 Titled "G-d Is Alive and Well in Jerusalem" followed in the same steps as their first album with songs thouched the hearts and souls of Jews of all types and from all backgrounds.
 This album included many popular songs such as "Up To Jerusalem", "The Fight In The Man / AKA Little David", "Pushka Pushka Pushka", "Succos in Jerusalem".
 It would also be a big mistake not to mention another hit from this album; the highly popular "Beggar Woman".
 This song was covered by several mainstream Jewish artists such as 8th Day, Rogers Park, and others.